 Why Do Motorcycle Loans Have a Higher APR than Traditional Auto Loans?

 Motorcycle loans tend to have a higher APR for a number of reasons.
-First off, they are considered recreational vehicles as opposed to cars, which are considered to be more of a necessity.
+First off, they are considered recreational vehicles, while cars are considered to be more of a necessity.
 Motorcycles require more repairs and the motorcycle depreciation rate is higher than a car depreciation rate.
 Motorcycle crash rates are also higher.
 All of these factors add up and make for a higher risk loan, therefore lenders charge a higher APR.

 What are the Requirements for a Motorcycle Loan